Sine, Cosine and Tangent in Four Quadrants

 The three main functions in trigonometry are Sine, Cosine and Tangent.

-For a triangle with an angle θ, the functions are calculated this way:
+For an angle θ, the functions are calculated this way:

 Sine Function: |